radicle-dev/radicle-link/docs/rfc/0003-collaborative-objects.md

 nonce on a comment.
 Any schema can add the metadata key, `frozen: true` to indicate that after it's initial creation any change which modifies it is invalid.

+#### `grow_only`

+This key stipulates that elements can never be removed from a sequence or object.
+Any schema which has this key on it will result in schema validation for a change which removes items from the instance in question.

 #### `automerge_type`